-Download the latest version of Raspbian Jessie if you haven’t already.
+Download the latest version of Raspbian if you haven’t already.
 This guide requires the full version of Jessie — not the “Lite” edition — as some of the setup requires the graphical user interface.
 You’ll also need a keyboard, mouse and monitor attached.
 Write the OS to an 8GB or larger SD card, insert in the Raspberry Pi and power it up.
 After a minute or two you’ll see the Raspian desktop.

 From the “Pi” menu at the top left, select Preferences→Raspberry Pi Configuration.
 Or Linux guru types might be more comfortable opening a terminal window and running raspi-config from the command line.